Amin, N. (1997). Race and the identity of the non-native ESL teacher. TESOL Quarterly, 31, 580–583.

 Rostami, F., Yousefi, M.H.
 (2020).
 Iranian novice English teachers’ agency construction: the complexity dynamic/system perspective.
 Asian.
-J. Second.
-Foreign.Lang.
-Educ.
-5,
+Journal of Second and Foreign Language Education, 5(4).

-Sachs, J. (2005) Teacher education and the development of professional identity: learning to be a teacher’, in Kompf, M. and Denicolo, P. Connecting 221 policy and practice challengesfor teaching and learning in schools and universities.
-London: Routledge, pp. 14-25.
+Sachs, J. (2005) Teacher education and the development of professional identity: learning to be a teacher’, In M. Kompf, and P. Denicolo, Connecting 221 policy and practice challenges for teaching and learning in schools and universities (pp. 14-25).
+London: Routledge.

 Schauer, M. M. (2018).
 “Vygotsky for the Hood”: Connecting teacher prior life experiences and university teacher preparation curriculums for service in urban schools.
 Teaching and Teacher Education, 74, 1–9.

 Sinha, S., & Hanuscin, D. L. (2017).
 Development of teacher leadership identity: A multiple case study.
 Teaching and Teacher Education, 63, 356–371.